Upgrade To a New Release

 This guide also assumes that the upgrade is a minor or a patch release.
 Major release upgrades might differ and will be covered separately if necessary.

-Please read the entire guide before proceeding, please backup your data before you do any upgrade, and please test your upgrade carefully before attempting to upgrade your production system.
+• Please test your upgrade thoroughly before attempting to upgrade your production system.

 Upgrade Canton Binary